enkidevs/curriculum/linux/user-and-file-management/linux-intro/linux-common-terminology.md

 ## Footnotes

 [1:Bash]
-The name is an acronym for the ‘Bourne-Again SHell’, a pun on Stephen Bourne, the author of the direct ancestor of the current Unix shell `sh`, which appeared in the Seventh Edition Bell Labs Research version of Unix.
+The name is an acronym for the ‘Bourne-Again SHell’, a pun on Stephen Bourne, the author of the direct ancestor of the another shell called `sh`.